Norway's Protector is insurer in London tower fire

-OSLO Norway's Protector Forsikring (PROTCT.OL) is involved as an insurer in the fire that engulfed a 24-storey block of flats in London, the company said on Wednesday.
+OSLO (Reuters) - Norway's Protector Forsikring (PROTCT.OL) is involved as an insurer in the fire that engulfed a 24-storey block of flats in London, the company said on Wednesday.

 "As the insurance provider for Royal Borough of Kensington and Chelsea, Protector Forsikring ASA is involved in the tragic fire in Grenfell Tower," the company said in a statement.